opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 https://github.com/emmericp/MoonGen

-* Note:  Today, MoonGen with VSPERF only supports 10Gbps line speeds.
+* Note:  Today, MoonGen with ViNePerf only supports 10Gbps line speeds.

-For VSPERF use, MoonGen should be cloned from here (as opposed to the previously mentioned GitHub):
+For ViNePerf use, MoonGen should be cloned from here (as opposed to the previously mentioned GitHub):

 .. code-block:: console